panchalamitr/monitor_tailscale/README.md

-# Tailscale0 Network Traffic Monitor
+# Tailscale Network Traffic Monitor

 This Bash script monitors network traffic on the `tailscale0` interface, calculating and displaying the received and transmitted data in Mbps (Megabits per second).
 It provides a continuous, real-time view of network usage, updating every second.